Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Kinetic Energy spectra

 \subsection{Helmholtz decomposed spectra}

-As we did with the integral statistics, to truly observe the $\Pnu$ effect on the plasma we plot the Helmholtz decomposed spectra in the middle (compressible) and bottom (incompressible) panels in \autoref{fig:decomp_vel_spect}, also showing the ratio between the two spectra in the inset in the bottom panel.
-Confirming what we discussed in the previous section, for $\Pnu > 1$, $\ekinpar(k)/\ekinperp(k)$ varies from $\ekinpar(k)/\ekinperp(k) \approx 10^{-1}$ on large-scales, to $\ekinpar(k)/\ekinperp(k) \approx 10^2$ on small-scales, highlighting how energised the compressible modes become in the sub-shear-viscous range when $\Pnu$ is large.
-Once $\Pnu < 1$, the apparent bottleneck and sub-shear-viscous range disappears, and $\ekinpar(k)/\ekinperp(k)$ becomes relatively scale invariant, with some systematic shallowing from large to small-scales, indicating a faster cascade in the compressible modes.
+As we showed with the integral statistics, to truly observe the $\Pnu$ effect on the plasma we plot the Helmholtz decomposed spectra in the middle (compressible) and bottom (incompressible) panels in \autoref{fig:decomp_vel_spect}, also showing the ratio between the two spectra in the inset in the bottom panel.
+Confirming what we discussed in the previous section, for $\Pnu > 1$, $\ekinpar(k)/\ekinperp(k)$ varies from $\ekinpar(k)/\ekinperp(k) \approx 10^{-1}$ on large-scales, to $\ekinpar(k)/\ekinperp(k) \approx 10^2$ on small-scales, highlighting how energetically dominant the compressible modes become in the sub-shear-viscous range when $\Pnu$ is large (or bulk viscosity is not included at all).
+Once $\Pnu < 1$, the apparent bottleneck and sub-shear-viscous range disappear, and $\ekinpar(k)/\ekinperp(k)$ becomes relatively scale-invariant, with some systematic shallowing from large to small scales, indicating that we are now resolving the viscous truncation of the compressible modes.
 Now we turn to the individual $\ekinpar(k)$ and $\ekinperp(k)$ spectra.

 As expected, the $\ekinpar(k)$ spectrum (middle panel of \autoref{fig:decomp_vel_spect}) is strongly influenced by $\Pnu$, with the dissipative effects beginning at high-$k$ and moving towards low-$k$ as the $\Pnu$ decreases.
-This is expected since $\nub\nabla\cdot(\nabla\cdot\vecB{v})\It = \nub\nabla\cdot(\nabla\cdot\vpar)\It = \nub \nabla^2 \vpar$ ends up having the local properties of a Laplacian operator on the $\vpar$ modes in the momentum flux.
-As discussed in \autoref{sec:growth}, in the lowest $\Pnu$, where $t_{\nub} \sim t_0$, the low-$k$ modes are significantly suppressed by roughly $10^{2}$ in total power compared to the $\Pnu = \infty$ simulation.
-Because these are the simulations that actually modify the growth and saturation (see \autoref{fig:integral_energies} and \autoref{fig:kinetic_energy_decomposed}), it is clear that as we hypothesised earlier, it is predominately the low-$k$ compressible modes that change the characteristics of the dynamo, in stark contrast with the high-$k$ incompressible modes that are responsible for all of the dynamo action via stretching.
+This is expected since $\nub\bnab\cdot(\bnab\cdot\vecB{v})\It = \nub\bnab\cdot(\bnab\cdot\vpar)\It = \nub \bnab^2 \vpar$ ends up having the local properties of a Laplacian operator on the $\vpar$ modes in the compressible mode momentum flux (see \aref{app:energy_equations} where we derive the viscous-scale momentum equations for each mode).
+As discussed in \autoref{sec:growth}, in the lowest $\Pnu$, where $t_{\nub} \sim t_0$, the low-$k$ modes are significantly suppressed by roughly $10^{2}$ in total power compared to the $\Pnu = \infty$ simulation, indicating that the viscosity is strong enough to now even act on the outer scales of the turbulence.